psamsotha/jersey-web-initializer/README.md

 Normally the JSP should be not be available because Jersey is configured with the mapping `/*`.
-But with the `ServletContainerProvider` implementation, we register Jersey as filter, and disable the registration of the servlet.
+But with the `ServletContainerProvider` implementation, we register Jersey as a filter, and disable the registration of the servlet.
 We then set the Jersey property to forward on 404, so the index.jsp is now accessible.